supercollider/supercollider/README.md

 - **sclang**, an interpreted programming language that controls the servers
 - **scide**, an editing environment for sclang with an integrated help system

-sclang comes with its own package manager, called Quarks. scsynth and supernova both support third-party plugins via C and C++ APIs.
+sclang comes with its package manager, called Quarks. scsynth and supernova both support third-party plugins via C and C++ APIs.

 SuperCollider is written in C++11 using several third-party libraries, including Qt and Boost.